jiepengwang/MMGen/README.md

 Code is coming soon.

-If you have any questions or want any discussions, feel free to drop me an [email](https://jiepengwang.github.io).
+If you have any questions about this project or want any discussions, feel free to drop me an [email](https://jiepengwang.github.io).